emallson/arenalander-league-bot/README.md

 ### Environment Variables

-The bot uses 3 environment variables during its run, two of which are optional:
+The bot uses 3 environment variables during its run, only one of which is required:

 - `DATABASE_URL` (required): The connection string for the (PostgreSQL) database
 - `DISCORD_TOKEN`: The access token for the discord bot.
 See their API docs for details.
 - `SENTRY_TOKEN`: The access token for [sentry](https://sentry.io), which is used for logging in production.
+- `PREFIX`: The command prefix used by the bot.
+Defaults to `!`.

 For development, you'll want to copy the [example `.env` file](bot-rs/.env.example) to `bot-rs/.env`.
 The example value provided uses